NathanPerrier/WildlifeAPI/README.md

 ## Usage

-> To search for a species use
+> To search for a species

 ```bash
 Species(species='whiting').species_search()
 ```

-> To find any group of species user
+> To find any group of species

 ```bash
 Species(species="fish").species_search()